Preacher (TV series): Critical reception

 The first season received largely positive reviews from critics.
 Review aggregation website Rotten Tomatoes gave the season an approval rating of 89%, based on 243 reviews, with an average rating of 7.55/10.
-The site's critical consensus states, "A thrilling celebration of the bizarre, Preacher boasts enough gore, glee, and guile to make this visually stunning adaptation a must-see for fans of the comic and newcomers alike."
+The site's critical consensus states: "A thrilling celebration of the bizarre, Preacher boasts enough gore, glee, and guile to make this visually stunning adaptation a must-see for fans of the comic and newcomers alike".
 Metacritic, which uses a weighted average, found that the first season received "generally favorable reviews" with a score of 76 out of 100, based on 37 critics.
-Eric Goldman of IGN, gave the pilot episode an 8.8/10, praising the "great mixture of comic and horror elements" and the "excellent casting," particularly praising Ruth Negga's Tulip.
+Eric Goldman of IGN gave the pilot episode an 8.8/10, praising the "great mixture of comic and horror elements" and the "excellent casting", particularly praising Ruth Negga's performance as Tulip.

 The second season received generally positive reviews from critics.
 On Rotten Tomatoes, the season has an approval rating of 91%, based on 179 reviews, with an average rating of 7.65/10.
-The site's critical consensus states, "Preachers sophomore season benefits from more focused storytelling, without sacrificing any of its gorgeous, violent, insane fun."
+The site's critical consensus states: "Preachers sophomore season benefits from more focused storytelling, without sacrificing any of its gorgeous, violent, insane fun".
 On Metacritic, the series again received "generally favorable reviews" with a score of 76 out of 100 for the second season, based on 9 critics.

 The third season received generally favorable reviews from critics.
 On Rotten Tomatoes, the season has an approval rating of 92%, based on 91 reviews, with an average rating of 7.7/10.
-The site's critical consensus states, "Preacher returns to its delightful debauchery, but with a steadier hand and better balance, elevating the drama without taking the edge off."
+The site's critical consensus states: "Preacher returns to its delightful debauchery, but with a steadier hand and better balance, elevating the drama without taking the edge off".
 On IGN, Jesse Scheeden gave the season premiere a score of 8.7 out of 10 and claimed that "Preacher is finally venturing into one of the best and most unsettling pieces of the comic, and so far the new season seems to be headed in the right direction.
-'Angelville' succeeds in telling a somber, focused story, one that establishes the relationship between Jesse and his grandmother and making our heroes feel more vulnerable than ever."
+'Angelville' succeeds in telling a somber, focused story, one that establishes the relationship between Jesse and his grandmother and making our heroes feel more vulnerable than ever".

 On Rotten Tomatoes, the fourth season has an approval rating of 77%, based on 74 reviews, with an average rating of 7.2/10.
-The site's critical consensus states, "Preacher returns as creatively violent, bloody, and profane as ever, but it seems to be running out of steam in its final season."
+The site's critical consensus states: "Preacher returns as creatively violent, bloody, and profane as ever, but it seems to be running out of steam in its final season".